Frequently Asked Questions

 - Please read the article How to be a good guest for more information.

-The Warmshowers community depends on your feedback about other members.
+The entire Warmshowers community depends on your feedback about other members.
 We operate on trust, and it's easier to trust someone if you can see what others have said about them.

 To provide feedback about a member, visit their profile page (use the "search by name or email" or other capabilities to find them.)
 Then click the "Provide Feedback" button on the right side of their profile page. (image)